Rossman360/journal/readme.md

 one while writing in my journal.
 I also replaced the SA Filco Navy keycaps on my Palmetto with GMK Classic Blue, so now I'm typing on nearly $700 worth of keyboard while eating ramen, and using all Carolina Mech products to boot.

+. . .

+I installed Chrome and KiCad easily.
+The iMac's hard disk mounted automatically, so I just dragged my SSH keys and scripts into the new OS.
+I was then able to clone my keyboard design repository and noticed that KiCad was opening and running much faster.
+That's when I realized the pins on my USB port weren't labelled correctly, so, after being unable to copy and paste an HRO-type symbol, I just edited the symbol I had to match in terms of pin names.
+I routed D+ and D- minus after that, felt tired and went to sleep.

+	-IX.XXVI-

+Woke at 9:17, went downstairs, made coffee, talked with Erica about installing OSes and old macbooks, made a second cup, came upstairs, cloned my journal onto the new OS and wrote in it.
+I played Wordle, installed QMK and then routed VBUS and the 5.1K resistors on Rebound
+Rev 5.